uilianries/imgui/Sponsors.md

 ### Software doesn't maintain itself

 Your contributions are keeping this project alive.
+Dear ImGui is used by [many projects](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui).
 The library is available under a free and permissive license, but continued maintenance and development are a full-time endeavor which we would like to sustain and grow.
 In addition to maintenance and stability there are many desirable features yet to be added.
 We are consistently doing R&D and sitting on unfinished features needing work.

 Dear ImGui has first been in development as a side project from 2015 to 2017, then became my main focus since 2018.
 Thanks to our sponsors, in 2020, we poured ~2500 hours of work into Dear ImGui R&D.